karschro/karschro.github.io/index.md

 <h5>Postdoc neuroscientist and engineer</h5>

 I am currently a postdoc in the <a href = "http://churchland.zuckermaninstitute.columbia.edu"> Churchland Lab </a> at the Zuckerman Mind, Brain and Behavior Institute at Columbia University.
-My research interests include brain-machine interfaces, computational and systems neuroscience, and machine learning.
+My research interests include cortical brain-machine interfaces, sensorimotor systems neuroscience, and various other neural engineering problems.

 I completed my Ph.D. in Biomedical Engineering at the University of Michigan, supervised by <a href="https://chestekresearch.engin.umich.edu/"> Prof. Cindy Chestek</a>.
 Prior to that, I completed my BSE in Bioengineering at Duke University.